grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 title: Adhoc filters
 ---

-Adhoc filters are very powerful ways to dynamically change the scope (filtering) of queries in your scene view.
-Unlike variables that usually control a predefined label / dimension with adhoc filters the user can control what keys (labels) to filter on.
+Adhoc filters provide a very powerful way to dynamically change the scope or filtering of queries in your scene view.
+Unlike variables, which usually control a predefined label or dimension with adhoc filters, the user can control what keys (labels) to filter on.

 ## Automically applied to queries